DronShock/Semester_Project/README.md

 # Semester_Project
-Project by Strelnikov Andrew, Khomiakov Ivan and Unarov Aital This is a simple RPG.
+Project by Strelnikov Andrew, Khomiakov Ivan and Unarov Aital.
+This is a simple RPG.